 At Salt Spring Aikido, we work together and challenge ourselves to grow as individuals and martial artists.
 Everyone is welcome.

-While we often espouse a more casual and playful island vibe, we do follow basic etiquette and principles that you would find in most Japanese martial arts dojos.
+While we often espouse a more casual, playful island vibe, we follow basic etiquette and principles common to most Japanese martial arts dojos.

 Here are some examples of dojo rules from the web: